MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 `sudo yum update mdatp`

-For more information, see [Device health and Microsoft Defender Antivirus health report](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/new-device-health-reporting-for-microsoft-defender-for-endpoint/bc-p/3616205#M1963).
+For more information, see [Device health and Microsoft Defender antimalware health report](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/new-device-health-reporting-for-microsoft-defender-for-endpoint/bc-p/3616205#M1963).

 For more information, see [Deploy updates for Microsoft Defender for Endpoint on RHEL Linux](linux-updates.md#rhel-and-variants-centos-and-oracle-linux).